trevor-dolby-at-ibm-com/ace-submodule-app1/files/README-jenkins.md

-Once the pipeline has completed successfully, the application can be tested by using a browser or curl to access the application API endpoint at http://localhost:7800/tea/index/1 (assuming a node without MQ on the default HTTP per-server listener port), which is likely to return null values unless there is data in the database already:
+Once the pipeline has completed successfully, the application can be tested by using a browser or curl to access the application API endpoint at http://localhost:7800/tea/index/1 (assuming a node without MQ on the default HTTP per-server listener port), showing XML generated from the submodule schema libraries:
 ```
 C:\>curl http://localhost:7080/httpFlow
 <NS1:libOneExampleOne xmlns:NS1="http://ace.submodule.schemalib.level1/"><NS2:libTwoExampleOneValueOne xmlns:NS2="http://ace.submodule.schemalib.level2/">appValueHTTP</NS2:libTwoExampleOneValueOne></NS1:libOneExampleOne>